PsychVault

 The core insight most people miss

-Here is the thing about the weekly logbook hour that almost nobody talks about: that hour counts as client-related activity (CRA).
+Here is the thing about the weekly logbook hour that is easy to overlook:

 Under the AHPRA guidelines, client-related activity is any activity directly related to your supervised psychological practice that is not direct client contact.
 Reviewing your clinical notes, reflecting on sessions, preparing documentation — all of it sits under CRA.